 I provide both individual and joint counseling to anyone considering separation or divorce.

-I'm already divorced and need help co-parenting with my ex.
+I am already separated or divorced and need co-parenting assistance.
 Can you help?

 Separation ~ Divorce ~ Death ~ Grief ~ Loss ~ Mid-life issues